Electoral reform in New York

 Electoral reform in New York refers to efforts to change the voting and election laws in New York State.
-In 2021, the New York State Legislature asked members of New York state through means of ballot proposals, all of which were denied by voters.
+In 2021, the New York State Legislature asked New York state voters their opinion through referendums on ballot proposals, all of which were denied by voters.

-Alternate voting systems
+Changes to election method

+Proportional representation adopted

-In 1936, voters in New York City adopted the single transferable vote method of proportional representation.
+In a 1936 referendum, voters in New York City voted in favour of the adoption of the single transferable vote method of proportional representation.
+The adoption of STV produced more balanced representation.

 In the election immediately preceding STV's adoption, the Democrats won 95.3% of the seats on the Board of Aldermen with only 66.5% of the vote.
 In 1941, proportional representation gave the Democrats 65.5% of the seats on 64% of the vote, with the Republicans and three smaller parties also gaining seats in proportion to their voting strength.

+Proportional representation abolished

+PR was repealed after the 1947 election.
+The City council has been elected through single-member districts ever since.

-The system has since been repealed.
-However, the Conservative Party and Liberal Party continue to participate in the electoral system through electoral fusion.
+Despite NYC thereafter not using proportional representation, and thus small parties losing the ability to elect minority representation, the Conservative Party, Liberal Party and Working Families Party continue to participate in elections through electoral fusion.

+Instant-runoff voting adopted

+As of 2021, the primaries for NY City mayoral candidates are being conducted using ranked-choice voting (Instant-runoff voting).

 Expansion of the electorate

 New York disenfranchises felons both while they are in prison and while they are on parole.
 The Sentencing Project favors restoring these rights.
 New York allows absentee ballots for "registered voters who cannot make it to the polls on Election Day because of occupation, business, studies, travel, imprisonment (other than a convicted felon), illness, disability and hospitalization or resident in a long term care facility".